How to lower your carbon footprint

 Agriculture is one of biggest contributors to greenhouse gas emissions on the planet, and the energy and fuel that’s needed to package and distribute our food adds to this footprint.

 Eat less meat

 Keeping livestock on farms is one of the biggest contributors to greenhouse gases.
 There are approximately 1.5 billion cows on the planet, and each of these cows releases a particularly strong and harmful greenhouse gas called methane when they digest their food.
 In many parts of the world, trees are cut down to make room for cattle ranches, increasing the carbon footprint of the meat industry even more.
 By avoiding meat and dairy, you can significantly reduce your carbon footprint.

 For some people, the idea of cutting back on meat can seem daunting.
 Start by trying Meatless Mondays and try to build up from there.
 Remember, it doesn’t need to be all or nothing – simply avoiding meat one or two days a week can make a big difference.
-Here are some vegetarian and vegan recipes to get you started.
+Here are some vegetarian recipes to get you started.

 You could also consider going vegetarian or vegan.
 Read more about achieving a balanced vegetarian or vegan diet.